kaalam/document.source/kaalam/_posts/2018-2-4-why_jazz.md

 <h3>Does AI live in the (technological) perfect world most proclaim?</h3>

 AI is living the most exciting moment in decades and all the necessary tools to explore, train and deploy deep learning models are free software.
-They combine highly optimized low level CPU and GPU software that is responsible for 99.9% of the execution with highly productive scripting languages that, of course,  could be optimized, but at the price of making them less productive.
+They combine highly optimized low level CPU and GPU software that is responsible for 99.9% of the execution with highly productive scripting languages that, of course,  could be optimized, but at the price of making it less productive.
 Who would want to optimize 0.1 of the execution time?
 Even making it 1000 times faster would just reduce 100 seconds to 99.9001.
 So, we do live in a perfect world ...

 <h4>... except for</h4>
 <ol>
 	<li>This way of thinking assumes we already know what to run in that 99.9% of the time.
 Actually, we don't.
 And our current platforms are a major hindrance in the exploration of new ideas.</li>